 Well, look at the percentage starting new ventures…80%.
 Isn’t that incredible?
 As entrepreneurs, they have no hesitation in starting new businesses.

 This is what I chose to do, and chose to start online so that I would have the freedom to work from anywhere.
-I am now supplementing our retirement income, and still have the ability to work from home (in my P.J.’s if I want…wink), or when traveling.
+I am now supplementing our retirement income, and still have the ability to work from home (in my P.J.’s if I want…wink), or when travelling.

 I encourage anyone who wishes to create additional income streams to try online marketing.
 It’s not difficult, and with patience and consistency, everyone can do this.